 How did I get here?

-Well back in 2008 we took my 2 year old daughter to hospital and were informed that she had become dangerously anaemic.
-After months of blood tests it was concluded that she was experiencing the symptoms of coeliac disease.
-Due to this we changed to a gluten free diet and since I also struggled with food sensitivities from an early age (I never thought to look into it), I decided to go gluten free as well.
+How did my obsession with recipe creation begin?
+Well, back in 2008 we took my then 2-year-old daughter to the hospital and were informed that she had become dangerously anemic.
+After months of blood tests, it was concluded that she was experiencing the symptoms of coeliac disease.
+Due to this, we changed our entire household to a gluten-free diet that included seasonal and organic foods.

 Why Greek Food?

 My father on the other hand loved to go grocery shopping!
 The memory most vivid of him was the excitement and pride he showed when he brought home bags of groceries.
 This was the way he showed us that he was a responsible provider and loving father.
-You see he was a child during WWII and experienced hunger, starvation and malnutrition and so it made complete sense that feeding his children was a priority to him.
+You see he was a child during WWII and experienced hunger, starvation, and malnutrition and so it made complete sense that feeding his children was a priority to him.

 Finally, my hope is that this blog will inspire you to cook!
-Take away food is typically high in chemical additives, sugar, unhealthy fats and leaves you feeling bloated and irritable.
-By cooking at home you can make sure you are eating majority fresh food that increases your energy, boosts your mood, stabilises your weight and makes you feel good!
+Takeaway food is typically high in chemical additives, sugar, unhealthy fats and leaves you feeling bloated and irritable.
+By cooking the majority of the food you eat at home, you can make sure you are eating fresh food that increases your energy, boosts your mood, and makes you feel good!

-Thank you for visiting!
+Thank you for visiting and Be Well!